LeoQ7/homepage/content/posts/MetaTrust-CTF-Sui/index.md

 let create_args_3 = SuiValue::MoveValue(MoveValue::U8(10));
 ```

 Is there a more elegant way to obtain the seed without resorting to brute-force cracking?
 The answer is yes.
-Although Move language restricts us from accessing fields defined in the Foo module within the Bar module under normal circumstances, there's a clever workaround, which involves using the BCS encoding.
+Although Move language restricts us from accessing struct's fields defined in the Foo module within the Bar module under normal circumstances, there's a clever workaround, which involves using the BCS encoding.

 ```rust
 /* https://github.com/MetaTrustLabs/ctf/blob/master/coinFlip/framework/chall/sources/coin_flip.move#L22-L35 */